llcawthorne/llcawthorne.github.io/content/posts/udemy-spring-boot-intro.md

 I still need to read the docs on thymeleaf templates to feel like I know much about them, since he always provides the templates and doesn't explain much.
 They look pretty simple.
-Extra attributes to HTML tags causes you to override content that is present in the source and do other modificiations.
+Extra attributes to HTML tags causes you to override content that is present in the source and do other modifications.
 Like `<span sec:authentication="name">Guest</span>` will default to Guest, but will override that value with the name of whoever is currently authenticated.
 Judging from the upcoming titles, he's going to throw in